 Method and development

-The basic methodology behind Symphony is derived from scientific work on Cumulative Impact Assessments, first developed by Benjamin S. Halpern et al. in a Science publication from 2008 (vol 319).
-In Symphony we take the application of this method a step further, into a thorough integration with ecosystem based marine spatial planning.
+The basic methodology behind Symphony is derived from scientific work from A Global Map of Human Impacts to Marine Ecosystems, published in the scientific journal Science in 2008.
+Symphony takes the application of this method a step further, by integration with ecosystem based marine spatial planning.

 For quality assurance as we develop and implement Symphony, we seek guidance from experts at

 In the Symphony report you can find more information about the work on Symphony, with both method and results described thoroughly.
 The report also includes an appendix with all geodata.

 If you need the report in English, please contact us.
 Information below.

 To ensure transparency and scientific peer review, the work has been published in the scientific journal Science of the Total Environment:

 Symphony has been used in a number of international collaboration projects, for example: